The Dukes of Hazzard: Ford F-100 pickup truck

-Cadillac De Ville
+Cadillac de Ville

 A white 1970 Cadillac de Ville convertible was used as Boss Hogg's car, notably with large bull horns as a hood ornament.
-In early seasons, Hogg was almost always driven by a chauffeur, who was normally nameless and had little or no dialogue, but identified on occasion as being called "Alex"; and played by several uncredited actors, including stuntman Gary Baxley.
-This chauffeur would often be dressed in a red plaid shirt and deep brown or black Stetson hat, but on occasion would be an older man, sometimes dressed in more typical chauffeur attire.
+In early seasons, Hogg was almost always driven by a chauffeur, who was normally nameless and had little or no dialogue, but identified on occasion as Alex; and played by several uncredited actors, including stuntman Gary Baxley.
+This chauffeur was often dressed in a red plaid shirt and deep brown or black Stetson hat but was on occasion an older man, sometimes dressed in more typical chauffeur attire.

 Hogg is first seen to drive for himself in the second-season opener "Days of Shine and Roses", where he and Jesse challenge each other to one last moonshine race.
 From the fourth season onward, except for a couple of brief reappearances of the chauffeur (during the fourth season), Hogg drove himself around in his Cadillac (or occasionally driven by Rosco and, in the series' finale, by Uncle Jesse) and frequently challenged others by invoking his driving expertise from his days as a ridge-runner.
 Unlike other vehicles in the series, Boss Hogg's Cadillac is typically treated with kid gloves.
 The car is almost always seen with its convertible top down, with the top only being seen in two episodes, "Daisy's Song" (the chauffeur was called "Eddie" in this episode), the second to be produced and broadcast, and briefly in the second-season episode "Witness for the Persecution", when Cooter is returning it to the Court House after repairs.
 When filming close-up shots inside the studio, a similar-looking 1967 De Ville is used.
-The door vent windows (eliminated for 1969), as well as the small, round, chrome exterior mirror being noticeably different from the 1970 model’s large, square, brushed stainless mirror.
+The door vent windows were eliminated for 1969, and the small, round, chrome exterior mirror is noticeably different from the 1970 model's large, square, brushed stainless mirror.

 Ford Custom 500

 A green and blacked out 1971 Ford Custom 500 sedan named Black Tillie was once used by Uncle Jesse to make moonshine runs.
-This car was used in "Days of Shine and Roses" (season 2 episode 1).
-It was not used to make moonshine runs but for a race between Jesse Duke and Boss Hogg, where because of the agreement with the federal government they carried 10 gallons of water to replace the moonshine.
+It makes its only physical appearance in "High Octane" (season 1 episode 5).
+A 1967 Ford Mustang coupe, known as Black Tillie II, was used in "Days of Shine and Roses" (season 2 episode 1).
+It was used for a race between Jesse Duke and Boss Hogg to settle their argument over who was the better moonshiner, where because of the agreement with the federal government they carried 10 gallons of water to replace the moonshine.